 The course focuses on exploration and application of concepts in providing comprehensive nursing care to clients, families, and the community.
 Emphasis is on the role of the Community Health Nurse and Public Health Nurse in health promotion and the prevention of disease and maintenance of optimum health for clients of all ages.
 Medications will be administered with supervision of the faculty.
-Students must pass all nursing math theory and clinical components in order to pass the course and continue to the next semester.
+A safe practice of faculty to student ratio is 1:5 at all clinical sites.
+Students must pass all nursing math theory and clinical components in order to pass the course and continue in the program.
 (Note: 3 lecture credits, 1 clinical laboratory credit)

-PHM 150 Introduction to Pharmacology (3) Prerequisite: MAT 151 or higher
+PHM 150: Introduction to Pharmacology (3)